IBM-Cloud/insurance-toolchain/README.md

 - **instantiate the toolchain** in your Bluemix org and space
 - **trigger the toolchain**, thereby creating 3 instances (dev, test and prod) for each of the 3 microservices.

-You're ready to give the demo (see video below) after all 9 applications are deployed.
-It should only take only a few minutes.

-> Insert link to video here

 ![toolchain preview](./.bluemix/dra-toolchain2.png)

 ---